gracehoppercenter/ghcictwebsite/docs/sections/itd256/goals/session20.md

 some of these, quantify the impact, and optimize them:
 - The first example was in the page about [Case-insensitive Search](https://use-the-index-luke.com/sql/where-clause/functions/case-insensitive-search) (See the box titled "Warning" about half way down the page).
+    - Here's a nice page about how to do this in Django: [How to query case insensitive data in Django ORM](https://www.geeksforgeeks.org/how-to-query-case-insensitive-data-in-django-orm/)
 - The second example was in the [Nested Loops Join N+1 Problem](https://use-the-index-luke.com/sql/join/nested-loops-join-n1-problem).

+The first step of this assignment is to reproduce both of these.
+We'll work on correcting them on Thursday!

 ## Homework